Gekinzen/zen_barebone_alpha_development/README.md

    and just stack icons; the rotation is a stylistic choice that adds risk without strong UX justification.
-4. **MusicStrings stays auto-hidden on vertical** for the early drops.
+4. **MusicStrings stays auto-hidden on vertical** for the early releases.
 Rotating PanelWindow surfaces is delicate; revisit only after the bar itself is solid.
 5. **Audit every `PanelState.isVertical` consumer outside the bar** — the Modori .9.3 hotfix had to hide Left/Right cards because